Northern Ireland Sites and Monuments Record: History

-The Ancient Monuments Act (Northern Ireland) 1926 established an Ancient Monuments Advisory Committee and introduced a status of so-called scheduled monuments.
+The Ancient Monuments Act (Northern Ireland) 1926 (16 & 17 Geo.
+5. c.
+12 (N.I.)) established an Ancient Monuments Advisory Committee and introduced a status of so-called scheduled monuments.
 This allowed important archaeological sites or historic buildings to be protected without taking them into state care.
 The Northern Ireland Ministry of Finance was responsible for ancient monuments until 1976.
 But there was initially no identifiable person or group responsible for the monuments until 1924 a Public Record Office was created which was headed by a Deputy Keeper of Records.
 This post was held by the archivist and historian David Alfred Chart (1878–1960) who had worked before for the Public Record Office in Dublin.

 In 1928, an initial description of the monuments in state care was published, covering 27 sites.
-A first statuary list of protected monuments followed in the Ancient Monuments Order (Northern Ireland) 1932 (NISRO 1932/139) that included numerous sites in private property.
+A first statuary list of protected monuments followed in the Ancient Monuments Order (Northern Ireland) 1932 (SR&O(NI) 1932/139) that included numerous sites in private property.

 The Ancient Monuments Advisory Committee, eventually renamed to a council, decided in 1934 to undertake a survey of the sites and monuments in Northern Ireland.
 This project was headed by Chart and supported by Emyr Estyn Evans as expert for prehistoric monuments and Henry Cairnes Lawlor (1870–1943) as expert for the monuments of Antrim and Down at the east coast of Northern Ireland.
 They decided to publish a preliminary survey and got the permission by the Ministry of Finance once a sufficient number of subscribers have been found.
 The work was published in 1940 and covered all known and newly found monuments with descriptions.
 This was based mainly on the maps of the Irish Ordnance Survey and newer findings.
 Raths, holy wells, and small ruins with no architectural significance were not included due to their large numbers.
 Until now this is still the only work covering the whole of Northern Ireland.